okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/create-scopes/index.md

     > **Note:** The Display Name is what the user sees in the **Consent** dialog box.

-5. Select **Require user consent for this scope** for require user consent for your custom scope.
+5. Select **Require user consent for this scope** to require that a user grant consent for the scope.

     > **Note:** You can configure individual clients to ignore this setting and skip consent.

 6. Select **Set as a default scope** if you want to allow Okta to grant authorization requests to apps that don't specify scopes on an authorization request.
 If the client omits the scope parameter in an authorization request, Okta returns all default scopes in the access token that are permitted by the access policy rule.
-7. Select **Include in public metadata** if you want the scope to be publicly discoverable.
+7. Select **Include in public metadata** if you want the scope to be [publicly discoverable](/docs/reference/api/oidc/#well-known-oauth-authorization-server).
 8. Click **Create**.

 Scopes that you add are referenced by the <GuideLink link="../create-claims">**Claims** dialog box</GuideLink>.